xiaxinZhu/SLTNet/README.md

 ## Updates
    - The article has been submitted to the **IEEE/RSJ IROS 2025**.
-   - Our paper was submitted to xxx for public access.
+   - Our paper was submitted to arxiv for public access.
 (2025/03/05)
    - The training and testing codes and trained models for SLTNet are available here.
 (2025/03/05)